ieee-vgtc/ieeevis.org/content/info/presenter-information/talk-recording-guide.md

 After recording your talk, please rewatch it to ensure the video and audio are recorded correctly.

-## Optional: Providing Subtitles with Your Video
+## Mandatory: Providing Subtitles with Your Video

 There are a number of tools that are available to generate captions for you, which you can download and include with your video.
 Among the free options, YouTube, Veed.io, and Facebook, for example, have free tools that automatically create closed captions and make it possible to download these.